ethanh6/Interactive-Lab-Hub/final_project/2048/README.md

 # How to play the game

 ## Rule
-Move the tile to merge the same numbers, you win if reach 2048, and you can still play to reach higher score than that.
+Move the tile to merge the same numbers, you win if reach 2048.

+You can still play to achieve higher score than 2048.

 The game will end if there is no further movements you can perform.